gnulnx/anouman/README.md

         ssh anouman@192.168.100.100

 **Step 2:** Install anouman into the servers system python repository.

         sudo pip install anouman

-**Step 3:** Setup  anouman and deploy your new project.
+**Step 3:** Setup anouman and deploy your new project as a normal user.
 The first time you run anouman, with or without arguments, it will install itself and in the process create a wrapped '*anouman*' virtualenv as well as a wrapped '*example.com*' virtualenv.
 For the sake of this tutorial we will do both setup and deployment with one command.

         anouman --deploy example.com.tar.gz

 Follow the intructions when this command finishes to update/source your .bash_profile.
 You should now have your web site deployed behind NGINX/gunicorn.
+However you will still need to finish the remaining steps to get your site up and running correctly.

-**STep 4:** Ensure you database settings are correct.
+**STep 4:** Ensure your database settings are correct.

 Your project should now be locate in example.com/src.
 Please update the DATABASE section to point to your database.
-If it was a MySQL or Postgres running on localhost then you may only need to populate the database.
+If it was a MySQL or Postgres DB running on localhost then you may only need to populate the database.
 If it was MySQL or Postgres on a remotly accessible database then you likely have nothing to do.

 If you are using an sqlite database then I recommend you create example.com/DB and copy your sqlite database into this directory.
-If you are folling along with the tutorial then you would change the NAME section to  /home/anouman/example.com/DB/{name_of_your_db}
+If you are folling along with the tutorial then you would change the DATABASE NAME section in your settings.py file to  /home/anouman/example.com/DB/{name_of_your_db}

 **Step 5**  Assuming you update and sourced .bash_profile at the end of the deployment step you will now have a few shell commands that were appended to the end of your sites virtualenv activate script.
 For instance to check the status of gunicorn/nginx type: